-He was short-listed for the 2009 Barrister of the Year award by The Lawyer Magazine, and was included in The Lawyer Magazine’s “Hot 100” in 2006.
+He was The Lawyer Magazine’s Barrister of the Week in June 2020.
+He was short-listed for the 2009 Barrister of the Year award by The Lawyer Magazine, and was included in its “Hot 100” in 2006.

 Jonathan Gaisman practises primarily as an advocate.
 He specialises in all areas of commercial litigation and arbitration, and is happy to expand his practice into any field where his skills as an advocate may be of use.
 He is equally experienced in short cases before first instance or appellate tribunals arguing points of law, and lengthy commercial trials and arbitrations, demanding in terms of long-term preparation, tactical planning, cross-examination of factual and expert witnesses and detailed mastery of complex facts – or any case falling in between these extremes.
 He believes that commercial advocates owe a duty to their client to concentrate absolutely on the case in hand; he avoids making professional commitments which conflict with the fulfilment of that duty.

 Jonathan Gaisman’s practice involves a significant advisory component.
 He places emphasis on the client’s need for realistic, down to earth advice in a commercial context.

 Jonathan Gaisman also accepts appointments as arbitrator in a wide range of commercial and international disputes, including ICC arbitrations.